 Strengthen the NbS investment case for the private sector

 Despite high investment capabilities, the study suggests – the flow of capital toward NbS from the private sector in the G20 countries remains as low at 11% ($14 billion) of the total annual G20 spending, as the investment case is often not strong enough.

 As per the report, governments of the G20 countries could be catalysts in enticing private sector investment in NbS via creating stable, predictable revenues from ecosystems such as forest carbon.

 Additionally, building on the existing Taskforce on Climate-related Financial Disclosure – a new reporting framework for the disclosure of effects and risks related to nature for individual companies that is scheduled to launch in 2023 – they could also create nature markets to reward the transition towards sustainable and regenerative food production, including sustainable forestry and agriculture, and wider innovation in sustainable food systems.

 It is necessary for the G20 countries to work together in developing innovative investment products to transform private sector opportunities, such as carbon finance, to protect and restore ecosystems, using blended finance structures to increase impactful investment in high-value nature locations.

 This article is also published by the World Economic Forum.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Teresa Hartmann is the Lead for Climate and Nature at the World Economic Forum.
-Her work focuses on carbon markets and the intersection of net zero initiatives and natural climate solutions.
-Previously, Teresa led the World Economic Forum’s environment and sustainability programme across the Davos agenda, the Sustainable Development Impact Summit and regional gatherings.
+Teresa Hartmann is Director, Voluntary Carbon Market Formation at the International Emissions Trading Association (IETA).
+Previously, she was the Lead for Climate and Nature at the World Economic Forum and headed led the World Economic Forum’s environment and sustainability programme across the Davos agenda.